Tinkerforge/doc/en/source/Software/Transition_1To2.rst

 Every Brick and Bricklet has the following new functions:

+* get_response_expected
 * set_response_expected
-* get_response_expected
 * set_response_expected_all

 Documentation for these functions can be found in the normal programming language documentation for each Brick and Bricklet.

 In the following we will compare relevant code snippets from Protocol V1 to equivalents from Protocol V2.
-Keep in mind that you also need to use the newest version Bindings for your specific programming languages to be able to utilize the new Protocol V2 features.
+Keep in mind that you need to use the :ref:`newest version of the Bindings <bindings_examples>` for your programming languages to be able to utilize the new Protocol V2 features.

 C/C++